ceredmunds/DSTL07/README.md

 # DSTL07
-Experiment looking at communication in change monitoring task
+Experiment looking at communication in relation to uncertainty.
+Somehow.